Generic name: larotrectinib (lar-oh-TREK-ti-nib)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Store the oral liquid in the refrigerator.
 Do not freeze.
 Throw away any unused oral liquid after 90 days of first opening the bottle.

 Precautions while using larotrectinib

 Using larotrectinib while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Female patients should use effective birth control during treatment with larotrectinib and for at least 1 week after the last dose.
 Male patients who have female partners should use effective birth control during treatment with larotrectinib and for 1 week after the last dose.
 If you think you have become pregnant while using larotrectinib, tell your doctor right away.

-Check with your doctor right away if you have confusion, difficulty speaking, dizziness, problems with coordination, or tingling, numbness, or burning sensation in your hands and feet.
+Check with your doctor right away if you have confusion, dizziness, memory loss, mood or mental changes, or sleep problems.
 These may be symptoms of a nervous system problem.